adibgpt/Super-resolution-Turbulence/README.md

 # Flow Field Prediction with PyTorch and PyTorch Lightning

-This repository contains a PyTorch implementation of a flow field prediction model designed for the Stanford Flame AI competition.
+This repository contains a PyTorch implementation of a flow field prediction model designed for the Turbulent Super-Resolution purposes.
 The model uses a modified EDSR architecture with Squeeze-and-Excitation (SE) blocks to enhance feature representation.
 It includes scripts for training, inference, and saving/loading models.

 ![Flow Field Prediction](https://github.com/adibgpt/Super-resolution-Turbulence/blob/48f9ead8d55294f7d7d36cdf2dcff28fc7de72dc/2D%20Snapshot.png)